RPI web client initialization

 Overview

 This topic provides information about initializing the rpiWebClient.
-The rpiWebClient is a client-to-server Real-Time deployment, which means that the scripts mentioned below and the Real-Time API need to be publicly accessible, because the code is executed by the client browser.
+The rpiWebClient is a client-to-server Realtime deployment, which means that the scripts mentioned below and the Real-time API need to be publicly accessible, because the code is executed by the client browser.
 You should consider deploying the scripts on a content delivery network (CDN) to ensure that the call to the scripts will return quickly, regardless of where the browser is.

 Before loading and initializing the client as documented in this topic, make sure to review the following configuration and rpiWebClient JavaScript files: